hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 will depend on each other.
 However, we will write functions that test the output of each of our functions to make sure we get the expected output.
-In general, the interface between each of the project components will be some sort of data: dictionaries storing distribution parameters, simulated data, estimated model parameters and causal effects, causal graphs, and arrays of statistics about estimated model parameters or estimated causal effects. **this list is not comprehsive yet** Answer to question 7.6 provides a checklist of data characteristics that will be checked.
+In general, the interface between each of the project components will be some sort of data: dictionaries storing distribution parameters, simulated data, estimated model parameters and causal effects, causal graphs, arrays of statistics about estimated model parameters or estimated causal effects, distribution statistics. **this list is not comprehsive yet** Answer to question 7.6 provides a checklist of data characteristics that will be checked.

 ### 2.3 How do components use each other (if they do?), and which ones are allowed to use which other components?